Giving to the Michael and Elaine Serling Institute for Jewish Studies and Modern Israel

 Ed and Dot Slade Scholarship for Study in Israel

 This fund donated by alumnus Ed Slade supports students at Michigan State University with an athletic background for study in Israel.
-The Slade scholarship currently offers $1500 for summer study and $2000 for semester study to qualified students for study in Israel.
+The Slade scholarship currently offers $1500 for summer study to qualified students for study in Israel.

 Serling Visiting Israeli Scholar Endowment

 This fund supports efforts by the Jewish Studies Program to partner with other academic units at MSU to bring in visiting Israeli scholars to strengthen our faculty resources and expand course offerings in Jewish Studies.

 Kenneth Waltzer Jewish Studies Faculty Professional Development and Enrichment Fund

 This fund, when completed, will support faculty professional development in Jewish Studies, including travel to professional meetings, travel to archives, travel to do research and interviews, and participation in special programs.

 Established by an anonymous donor, the Fund for Yiddish Language and Culture promotes knowledge and pleasure in the Yiddish language and culture.
 With support from the fund, Jewish Studies offers students and the community one or more programs on subjects related to Yiddish language and culture annually.